 Managing your Pension online gives you control over what investments you buy, plus easy access to your account information whenever you want.

-You’ll access your account through MyAviva – our online service that provides a single, convenient location for you to manage the Aviva products you use.
+You'll access your account through MyAviva - our online service offering a single, convenient location for you to manage your Aviva products and policies.